SWARNABHA1101/Battery-Capacity-Prediction/README.md

 # Battery-Capacity-Prediction

-Combining deliberate data generation with data-driven modelling to predict the behaviour and capacity of Electric Vehicle(EV) battery.
+Accurately predicting the lifetime and capacity of complex, nonlinear systems such as Electric Vehicle(EV) batteries is critical for accelerating technology development.